bookingactivities/booking-activities/readme.txt

 * Feature - Set the booking changes deadline per activity: customers can change their events X days before they start (global option already exists)
 * Feature - Set whether to allow to book started groups of events (global option and group category option)
 * Tweak - Groups of events can be unselected in calendar editor
+* Optimization - Only the required groups of events data are retrieved on frontend
+* Optimization - Do not process the whole render function while dragging or resizing events
+* Optimization - Instant JS alert while dragging or resizing a booked event instead of waiting for PHP check
+* Optimization - Get event / group of events availability with a single query
 * Fix - Wrong error message when quantity <= 0 in booking form
 * Fix - PHP notice when updating single events and activity or calendar with no managers
 * Fix - Don't display booking actions in emails